Israel releases Oscar-winning Palestinian director after he was attacked by West Bank settlers

 On Tuesday, a small bloodstain could be seen outside their home, and the car’s windshield and windows were shattered.
 Neighbors pointed to a nearby water tank with a hole in the side that they said had been punched by the settlers.

+The settler who beat Ballal can be seen with masked men threatening him in a widely circulated video from April.

+“This is my land, I was given it by God,” the settler says in the video, shouting profanity and trying to provoke Ballal to fight him.
+“Next time it won’t be nice,” the settler says.

-"No Other Land," which won the Oscar this year for best documentary, chronicles the struggle by residents of the Masafer Yatta area to stop the Israeli military from demolishing their villages.
+"No Other Land" chronicles the struggle by residents of the Masafer Yatta area to stop the Israeli military from demolishing their villages.

 The joint Israeli-Palestinian production has won a string of international awards, starting at the Berlin International Film Festival in 2024.
 It has also drawn ire in Israel and abroad, as when Miami Beach proposed ending the lease of a movie theater that screened it.

-Basel Adra, another of the film's co-directors who is a prominent Palestinian activist in the area, said there’s been a massive upswing in attacks by settlers and Israeli forces since the Oscar win.
+Basel Adra, another of the film’s co-directors and a prominent Palestinian activist in the area, said there’s been a massive upswing in attacks by settlers and Israeli forces since the Oscar win.

 “Nobody can do anything to stop the pogroms, and soldiers are only there to facilitate and help the attacks,” he said.
 “We’re living in dark days here, in Gaza, and all of the West Bank ...
 Nobody’s stopping this.”